-Individuals who need to visit our campus for pre-approved, mission critical tasks, must complete the below linked tracing form to the best of their ability after visiting campus.
+Individuals or groups meeting or visiting indoors on campus please continue to complete the below linked tracing form after visiting campus.
 Best sanitary practices must be followed for their, as well as staff’s and other volunteers’, safety.
-If you are coordinating a touchless event on the campus please read the Guidelines for Outdoor events.
-Individuals and individual families are welcome to visit our campus, outdoors only, and need not fill out the form.
+Individuals and groups visiting our campus outdoors only need not fill out the form.
 Thank you for your continued help in keeping our community safe!

 February 5, 2021: Update from 1/27/2021 Task Force Meeting